SonarSource/SonarJS/docs/DEV.md

 mvn clean install
 ```

-This test gives you the opportunity to examine the issues created by each rule and make sure they're what you expect.
-You can inspect new/lost issues checking SonarQube UI (use DEBUG mode and put a breakpoint on assertion) at the end of analysis.
+This test gives you the opportunity to examine the issues created by each rule and make sure that they are what you expect.
+You can inspect new/lost issues checking the SonarQube UI (use DEBUG mode and put a breakpoint on the assertion) at the end of analysis.

 If everything looks good to you, you can copy the file with the actual issues located at `its/ruling/target/actual/`
 into the directory with the expected issues `its/ruling/src/test/resources/expected/`.

-From `its/ruling/`
+From `its/ruling/`:
 * for JS `cp -R target/actual/ts/ src/test/expected/ts`
 * for TS `cp -R target/actual/js/ src/test/expected/js`
 * for CSS `cp -R target/actual/css/ src/test/expected/css`

-You can review Ruling difference by running `diff -rq src/test/expected/js target/actual/js`  from `its/ruling`.
+You can review the Ruling difference by running `diff -rq src/test/expected/js target/actual/js` from `its/ruling`.

-To review Ruling difference in SonarQube UI, put the breakpoint on `assertThat(...)` in a  `{JavaScript/CSS}RulingTest.java` and open in the browser the orchestrated local SonarQube.
+To review the Ruling difference in SonarQube UI, put the breakpoint on `assertThat(...)` in `{JavaScript/CSS}RulingTest.java` and open in the browser the orchestrated local SonarQube.
 Note that you can fix the port in `orchestrator.properties files`, e.g. `orchestrator.container.port=9100`.

 ## Adding a rule